Gus Dudgeon: Death

 On 21 July 2002, Dudgeon and his wife, Sheila, died when their Jaguar veered off the M4 between Reading and Maidenhead.
 The inquest recorded a verdict of accidental death, noting that he was intoxicated and had possibly fallen asleep at the wheel while driving well in excess of the speed limit.
 He and his wife both suffered severe head injuries, were trapped in the car which landed in a storm drain, and may have drowned.

 Posthumous honours

 In 2002, the Gus Dudgeon Foundation for Recording Arts was established "to preserve and promote music production techniques allowing students... to learn and pass on these skills for future generations".
 Jim Barrett, a lecturer at the University of Glamorgan, installed Dudgeon's MCI mixing console in the Atrium building, "a multi-million pound facility", where, at the 2009 Art of Record Production Conference, Joan Armatrading opened The Gus Dudgeon Suite.

 Elton John, Chris Hook, and Phil Harding each paid tribute to Dudgeon at the opening ceremony.
 Every summer, the university hosts a graduate recording course in Dudgeon's honour, in collaboration with the audio education organisation JAMES.

-Joan Armatrading dedicated her 2003 album, Lovers Speak, to Gus Dudgeon and his wife Sheila.
+Joan Armatrading dedicated her 2003 album, Lovers Speak, to Dudgeon and his wife Sheila.
 Elton John similarly dedicated his 2004 album, Peachtree Road.